Angel (Fifth Harmony song)

-"Angel" is a song recorded by American group Fifth Harmony for their self-titled third studio album (2017).
+"Angel" is a song recorded by American girl group Fifth Harmony for their self-titled third studio album (2017).
 The song was written and produced by Skrillex and Poo Bear.
 It was released as the first promotional single from the record on August 10, 2017.

 Composition

 "Angel" was described by Mike Wass from Idolator writing that it finds the group veering "deep into hip hop territory."
 Its production is supported by heavy bassline, drum machine sound, "squiggly synths" and distorted vocal samples.
 The song is about being in a relationship based on unrealistic expectations.
 As MTV News's writer Madeline Roth commented, the group are "warning that they have no problem shrugging off a fuckboy if it needs to be."
 The group delivers a half-rapped performance on the first and second verses of the song, while in the chorus, they raise a rhetorical question: "When you look at me, what do you see? / Open your eyes, I’m more brilliant than you’ll ever be / Who said I was an angel?”
 The group continue to ask the same question throughout the record, as Rachael Ellenbogen from International Business Times commented.